BITalinoWorld/firmware-bitalino/README.md

 ## Compiling the firmware

 You may want to compile the firmware from the source code instead of using the provided firmware image.
-The firmware source code is written in C. You can use and modify the firmware source code under the firmware licence (GPL).
+The firmware source code is written in C. You can use and modify the firmware source code under the terms of the firmware licence (GPL).

 ### Compiling on Windows